microshare/microshare.github.io/docs/0.1/getting-started/data-workflow.md

 But... we actually create a new record for this recType each time you say?
 Yes but we can easily grab only the latest as I will show you next.

 ## External services triggering
-You can actually do a POST to any endpoint.
-So that's how you trigger external services.
+You have access to notifications libraries, and RESTful POST and GET from a Robot script.
+This allows you to call external services from your data workflow.

-For example, at microshare.io we like to log on our slack channel, that is the code we use (after setting a webhook in Slack)
+For example, at microshare.io we like to log on our slack channel, below is an example about how to do just that.

 {% highlight js %}
   var webhookURL = 'The webhook to a Slack channel: https://api.slack.com/incoming-webhooks';